 Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
 This doesn't affect the right to apply for a place here or how that application would be considered.

-Our Mission We create an inclusive and ambitious environment of learning and community, achieving community and work closely with our families to achieve the best outcomes for our students.
+Our Mission We create an inclusive and ambitious environment of learning and community, achieving

 Our Core Values Kind

 Curious Resilient

 We achieve Success for all